discord-net/Discord.Net/docs/guides/getting_started/terminology.md

 ## Preface

-Most terms for objects remain the same between 0.9 and 1.0.
+Most terms for objects remain the same between 0.9 and 1.0 and above.
 The major difference is that the ``Server`` is now called ``Guild`` to stay in line with Discord internally.

 ## Implementation Specific Entities

-Discord.Net 1.0 is split into a core library and three different implementations - `Discord.Net.Core`, `Discord.Net.Rest`,
-`Discord.Net.Rpc`, and `Discord.Net.WebSockets`.
+Discord.Net is split into a core library and three different implementations - `Discord.Net.Core`, `Discord.Net.Rest`, `Discord.Net.Rpc`, and `Discord.Net.WebSockets`.